gpoesia/socratic-tutor/README.md

-# Socratic Tutor

-Implementation of the Socratic Tutor project.

-For now, the short-term goal is to get the solver to generate the step-by-step solution to simple math problems, so that we can think about/play with asking questions.
+# Socratic: Learning and Tutoring Symbolic Manipulation Domains

+This project consists of (1) learning how to solve procedural educational domains, and then (2) teaching people to do the same, using an expert domain model.

-The solver is implemented in Racket.
+The educational domains themselves are implemented in Racket.
 We're using [Algebraic Racket](https://docs.racket-lang.org/algebraic/ref.html), since Algebraic Data Types are especially useful for recursive structures like mathematical expressions.
 You can install all dependencies with: